Code-Institute-Submissions/milestone-4-INVITATIONS/README.md

 - [Disclaimer](#disclaimer)

 ## Summary
 The purpose of the ‘Invitations’ project is to create an app which will allow users to find & purchase invitation designs to personalise.
 After purchase they can then download the invite and either print or email them.
-As well as invitations the app will also offer other items which could compliment the invites. i.e. Envelopes, paper, Markers, etc.
+As well as invitations the app will also offer other items which could compliment the invites. i.e. Envelopes, paper, markers, etc.

 ## Business Goals